mmccaff/Starred/README.md

 - Site: <kenwheeler.github.io/slick>

-- Pushed at: _Nov 11, 2014 11:05PM (UTC)_
+- Pushed at: _Nov 18, 2014 4:54AM (UTC)_

 ### dirkgroenen/jQuery-viewport-checker

 Little script that detects if an element is in the viewport and adds a class to it.
+Check the site for a demo

 - URL: <https://github.com/dirkgroenen/jQuery-viewport-checker>

 - Site: <http://dirkgroenen.github.io/jQuery-viewport-checker/>

-- Pushed at: _Oct 11, 2014 1:33PM (UTC)_
+- Pushed at: _Dec 6, 2014 10:23PM (UTC)_

 ### Aerolab/midnight.js